majedlxxx/upskilling/linuxPost/linuxPrivEscelation1.md

 ### setguid
 * same as setuid this only works with executable files
+* allows the user who run the file to get owning group permissions
 ```sh
 $ sudo chgrp shadow openShadowFile
 $ chmod 2755